bellahellam/card-adoption-propensity-model/README.md

 # Visa Card Adoption Propensity System

-This repository is an end-to-end, low-cost POC for weekly Visa card-adoption propensity scoring.
+This repository is an end-to-end, POC for weekly Visa card-adoption propensity scoring.
 It uses S3 as the data lake, dbt-duckdb for transformations, GitHub Actions for orchestration, local MLflow for experiment tracking, and a Python 3.11 Lambda behind an API Gateway HTTP API.

 ```mermaid
 flowchart LR